luukschipperheyn/significant-content/src/pages/index.md

     rows: 1
     round: false
     body: >-
+      # kopje

       Content creators on social media are usually not approached like film directors, musicians or designers, while these creators make an important contribution to our daily media consumption and (digital) culture.
 In the Significant Content event series, popular creators on various social media platforms are offered an artist talk.

+      ## s﻿ubkopje

       Just as a significant figure in mathematics can make a difference in a calculation, the content of these creators can make a difference within the framework of a social media platform and reveal medium-specific characteristics of this platform.
 These creators often deploy very clever tactics that make their content work well within the medium they are using.
 By outlining the content and methods of these creators, meanwhile, it unravels how social media platforms work beneath the surface.

       Significant Content was initiated by Sjef van Beers and Florian van Zandwijk.
 The two pilot events are made possible by the Creative Industries Fund NL.

       ![stimuleringsfonds creatieve industrie](/img/stimmy.png "stimmy")